 The measurement data that streams to the cloud from our edge device is routed to DataCloud’s “brain” to undergo geospatial interpretation and provide clients with high-resolution insights of their recently drilled patterns.
 Rock mass characterization data includes the following:

 Minimal Disruption, Maximum Value

-It is our mission to make high-resolution rock mass data available to you with no disruption in your workflow.
+It is our mission to make high-resolution rock mass data available to you with no disruption to your workflows.
 Doing so represents a significant evolution of orebody imaging capabilities in the mining industry.
 We want to make it easy for you to improve productivity, profitability, and safety, while lessening the environmental impact of your operations.
 We have delivered rock mass characterization in a variety of ways, including but not limited to, our geology software, via your block models, a server location, or shape files.